onap/vnfrqts-requirements/docs/Chapter5.rst

    -  A resource ID that must be unique within the resources section of the Heat Orchestration Template.

-   -  ONAP requires that the resource ID must be unique across all Heat Orchestration Templates that compose the VNF.
+   -  R-16447 The VNF Heat **MUST** have unique resource IDs across all Heat Orchestration Templates that compose the VNF.
 This requirement also applies when a VNF is composed of more than one Heat Orchestration Template (see ONAP VNF Modularity Overview).